 If law enforcement is investigating you for physical battery or assault against a family member, our trusted attorneys could help.
 A skilled Mount Pleasant domestic violence lawyer may be a knowledgeable resource and advocate for forming a persuasive defense.

 Who can File Domestic Violence Charges?

 While the alleged victim or “complaining witness” is typically the one who files criminal charges for family violence, this is not always the case.
 Sometimes charges are filed by law enforcement and prosecuted by a prosecutor even when an alleged victim does not want to prosecute at the time of an arrest.

 Dropping Domestic Abuse Charges

 If an allegedly injured spouse or relative later decides or reiterates that they wish to “drop the charges,” they may find they are not theirs to dismiss.
-As such, false reports of domestic violence may be precarious, because the original accuser may not be able to undo their falsehood once the case is in possession of the Mount Pleasant court.
+As such, false reports of family abuse may be precarious, because the original accuser may not be able to undo their falsehood once the case is in possession of the court.
 A seasoned Mount Pleasant domestic violence attorney could be a strong advocate in defeating false allegations against a client.

 Domestic violence can be charged by degree.
-First degree domestic violence concerns grave harm; whereas, a second-degree charge may apply to moderate physical harm.
+First degree offenses concerns grave harm; whereas, a second-degree charge may apply to moderate physical harm.
 When a person violates an order of protection or commits a violent act in front of a child, the charges might be elevated.
-An adept domestic violence lawyer in Mount Pleasant may be able to achieve a reduction of the allegations against a client.
+An adept family violence attorney in Mount Pleasant may be able to achieve a reduction of the allegations against a client.

-Domestic Violence as Grounds for Divorce in Mount Pleasant
+Domestic Abuse as Grounds for Divorce in Mount Pleasant

 Confer with a Mount Pleasant Domestic Violence Attorney Today